ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 ![](./images/tutSpaceShooter_Direction.png)
 :::

-If we navigate to the `Step` event, we will see this little code:
+If we navigate to the `Frame start` event, we will see this little code:

 ```js
 this.move();